 - a.
 Clothing should be worn in a manner that prevents undergarments or bare skin from showing. - b.
-No holes in the pants above the knee. - c.
-No headgear of any kind on campus (sunglasses, hats, caps, knit caps, toboggans, bandannas, rags, metal or plastic picks).
+No holes in the pants above the knee unless store bought or with patches. - c.
+No headgear (sunglasses, scarfs, bandannas, hoodies, metal or plastic picks).
 Items brought on campus must be put away upon arrival or they will be confiscated.
-Items confiscated will require parents to pick up after school hours (3:00). - d.
+Items confiscated will require parents to pick up after school hours (3:00).
+Hats and wave caps MAY be worn if appropriate (no vulgarities, drug or alcohol references, etc.). - d.
 Shorts, dresses, and skirts must extend beyond middle fingertip length with arms by sides. - e.
 Leggings/yoga pants must be worn with appropriate attire that meets dress code.
 Shirts, shorts, dresses, and skirts worn over leggings/yoga pants must extend beyond middle fingertip length. - f.
 No words or symbols of any kind across the seat of pants. - g.
-No cut t-shirts (muscle shirts), tank tops, spaghetti straps, off the-shoulder tops, tube tops (unless covered), or halter tops are allowed.
-(No "3 Finger Rule" exists) - h.
+No cut t-shirts (muscle shirts), tank tops, spaghetti straps, off the shoulder tops, tube tops (unless covered), or halter tops are allowed.
+(No "3 Finger Rule" exists) Sleeveless shirts are allowed if the armpit is covered and a factory seam is present. - h.
 No see-through clothing or visible undergarments are permitted. - i.
 No midriffs should show. - j.
 No deep-plunging tops; all tops should adequately cover the chest area. - k.
 Neckbands and bracelets with metal spikes may not be worn. - 1.
 Wallet chains should not be visible. - m.
-Clothing displaying offensive language, drugs or alcohol, weapons, or actions should not be worn to school.
+Clothing displaying offensive language, drugs or alcohol companies or references, weapons, or actions should not be worn to school.
 This includes: belt buckles, book bags, shirts, earrings, key chains, etc. - n.
 No pajamas, bedroom shoes, or bed attire (pillows/blankets) can be worn or brought to school.
-This includes during exams.
+This includes during exams!

-The faculty and administration reserve the right to question and discourage any attire or accessory considered in poor taste, a possible disruption, or potential safety risk to the educational process.
+The faculty and administration reserve the right to question and discourage any attire or accessory considered to be in poor taste, a possible disruption, or potential safety risk to the educational process.